MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 The value of 5 is 5.
 ```

-Only simple variable references can be directly embedded in an expandable
+Only basic variable references can be directly embedded in an expandable
 string.
 Variables references using array indexing or member access must be
 enclosed in a subexpression.
 For example: